rcc-uchicago/user-guide/docs/101/allocations.md

 accounts balance
 ```

+You can also log into your [MyRCC](https://my.rcc.uchicago.edu/overview) profile and check the service units of the accounts they are a member of in a user-friendly web interface.

 ## How do I review the usage of my allocation?

-The `accounts` tool provides several options for summarizing the usage of the allocations to which your RCC account is accessible.
+The `accounts` tool provides several options for summarizing the usage of the allocations to which your RCC account has access to.
 To obtain a summary, execute the command `accounts usage` with the account name(s):

 === "Midway2, DaLI"